Ruby on Rails - Installation

 We are installing Ruby On Rails on Linux using rbenv.
 It is a lightweight Ruby Version Management Tool.
-The rbenv provides easy installation procedure, manage various versions of Ruby, and a solid envronment for developing Ruby on Rails applications.
+The rbenv provides an easy installation procedure to manage various versions of Ruby, and a solid environment for developing Ruby on Rails applications.

-Follow the below given steps for installing Ruby on Rails using rbenv tool.
+Follow the steps given below to install Ruby on Rails using rbenv tool.

-First of we have to install git - core and some ruby dependences, which are help to install Ruby on Rails.
+First of all, we have to install git - core and some ruby dependences that help to install Ruby on Rails.
 Use the following command for installing Rails dependencies using yum.

 tp> sudo yum install -y git-core zlib zlib-devel gcc-c++ patch readline readline-devel libyaml-devel libffi-devel openssl-devel make bzip2 autoconf automake libtool bison curl sqlite-devel

 Now we will install rbenv and set the appropriate environment variables.
-Use the folloing set of commands to get rbenv for git ripository.
+Use the following set of commands to get rbenv for git repository.

-Bofore install Ruby, First determine which version of ruby that you want to install.
-We will install Ruby 2.2.1.
+Before installing Ruby, determine which version of Ruby you want to install.
+We will install Ruby 2.2.3.
 Use the following command for installing Ruby.

 tp> rbenv install -v 2.2.3

 Use the following command for setting up the current Ruby version as default.

 tp> rbenv global 2.2.3